ryansheehy0/Cheat_Sheets/programming_tips.md

 - Never have too many folders or subfunction in one place.
   - This means that it isn't organized
   - It is recommended to use the MVC model
-    - Model is responsible for all the data logic
+    - Model is responsible for all the data and data logic.
-    - View is responsible for making a presentation of the data
+    - View is responsible for making a presentation of the data.
+The user interface.
     - Controller is responsible for Take user input -> Give input to model -> Get data from model -> Give data to view -> Get presentation from view -> Give presentation to user.
+      - The controller tends to have the routes.

+      - You should have a controller folder with the routes
+      - views folder with layouts folder for layouts
+      - models folder for database models